swarupmishal/Data-Mining-using-SQL-SSIS-Tableau/README.md

 ## Here we have tried to analyze the total number of customers in different countries of Europe
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Map.png)

 ## Here we have tried to visualize ad-hoc A-B test.
 We can see the percentage of each gender of customers who exited the Bank.
+We can infer that most of the females are likely to exit the Bank.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Gender.png)

 ## Here we can see the actual values of customers who exited.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Gender_Actuals.png)

 ## Here we have added a reference line and compared percentages of customers who exited based on geography.
+We can infer that people from Germany are most likely to leave the Bank.
+We can try to find the reason by investigating further.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Country.png)

 ## Here we can see the actual values of customers who exited.